Pierrick-Dartois/Theta_dim4/Theta_dim4_C/DEVELOPMENT.md

 ## Functionality

-The goal of this library is to compute $2^e$-isogenies of the form
+The goal of this library is to compute $2^e$-isogenies obtained with Kani's lemma of the form

 $$F:=\left(\begin{matrix} a_1 & a_2 & \widehat{\sigma} & 0 \\
 -a_2 & a_1 & 0 & \widehat{\sigma} \\